Fat-ctrl/Lab-01/README.md

 - Save split data for parallel model training

 ### 4. Model Training (`train_models`)
-- Train multiple classifiers [list here](https://github.com/hyperopt/hyperopt-sklearn#classifiers) in parallel
-- Optional hyperparameter tuning with [hyperopt-sklearn](https://github.com/hyperopt/hyperopt-sklearn)
+- Optional hyperparameter tuning with [Optuna](https://github.com/optuna/optuna)
 - Track training time for each model
 - Log all metrics and parameters to MLflow
 - Display detailed results in Metaflow cards